One of the greatest gifts that we can give to future generations it the gift of knowledge.

 By donating your tissue (brain and spinal cord), serum (blood) and cerebral spinal fluid (CSF), your donation may help to further research into Hashimoto’s encephalopathy or other diseases.

-If you would like to make such a donation, please see the below suggested steps to help expedite the process for your family in the event of your passing.
+If you would like to make such a donation, please see the steps suggested below which are designed to expedite the process for your family in the event of your unexpected passing.